linebender/vello/doc/roadmap_2023.md

 The [standard compositing model] calls for first doing antialiased rendering of vector shapes, then compositing using Porter-Duff rules.
 That leads to "conflation artifacts," or seams that are visible when multiple objects have adjoining boundaries.
 (Another form of conflation artifacts involves rendering within a single path, where the path is self-intersecting; this may be quite important for compatibility when trying to match the exact appearance of existing renderers)

 It remains an interesting question whether we can render without conflation artifacts and retain good performance.
 Tatsuyuki Ishii prototyped a patch which appears promising.
-It should also be noted that a supersampling approach might also be a good way to get gamma-correct antialiasing without changing the semantics of alpha blending, in addition to eliminating conflation artifacts.
+It should also be noted that a supersampling approach might also be a good way to get gamma-correct anti-aliasing without changing the semantics of alpha blending, in addition to eliminating conflation artifacts.

 This is a hard problem, but interesting, and might be motivated by needs of a specific client.